-Lucille leaned over the rail of her Lunar Commander’s balcony.
+Lucille leaned over the rail of her private balcony.
 Below, in the moon-base’s main mess-hall, thousands of pilots ate breakfast.
-The pilots were organized into teams by the solid color of their uniforms.
+The pilots were organized into teams by the solid color of their bodysuits.
 There were so many colors even Lucille had trouble tracking them, and each color came in shades to distinguish the wearer’s role.
 The main pilots of each robot wore bright, bold colors.
 Co-pilots wore pastels.
 Mechanics wore darks.
-Computer specialists wore desaturated jumpsuits.
+Computer-technicians wore desaturated jumpsuits.

 Lucille didn’t bother collecting her blue uniform when she was promoted to Zephyr-Alpha-Blue.
 In fact, she never collected her purple uniform when she commanded Z-Purple.
-She only wore red.
+She kept wearing red since she first put it on.
 She looked good in red.
 Charlie looked good in yellow.
 Daisuke looked good in green.

 Charlie sat at the table behind her.
 Daisuke rolled beside him in his wheelchair.
-“Commander, you requested us?”
+“You requested us, Commander?”

 “I’ve considered Akayama’s video-confession.”
-Both lieutenants were twice her age, so Lucille conveyed authority by standing straight and broadening her shoulders.
+Both of them were twice her age, so Lucille conveyed authority by standing straight and broadening her shoulders.
 “I understand why it was kept secret, but the truth is coming out eventually.
-Luckily, nothing in the video changes our situation.
+Luckily nothing in the video changes our situation.
 We’re still protecting the galaxy from the Hurricane.
 We’ll reveal its origin if and when it becomes relevant, or after the Hurricane is destroyed.”

 “Destroyed?”
 Charlie squinted, which shifted his eye-patch.
 “The whole thing?
 The cosmic horror that ate the universe?”